zabbix/zabbix/templates/media/solarwinds/README.md

   - high
   - disaster

-- `sw_field_<fieldname>`: add this to fill default SolarWinds field, where `<fieldname>` is the name of the field.
-The parameter can contain a simple value or JSON string.<br>
+- `sw_field_<fieldname>`: add this to fill default SolarWinds fields, where `<fieldname>` is a name of a field.
+The parameter can contain a simple value or a JSON string.<br>
-Name of field and value should be consistent with [SolarWinds API specification](https://documentation.solarwinds.com/en/Success_Center/swsd/Content/APIdocumentation/Incidents.htm).<br>
+Name of the field and value should be consistent with [SolarWinds API specification](https://documentation.solarwinds.com/en/Success_Center/swsd/Content/APIdocumentation/Incidents.htm).<br>
 _Example:_<br>
 [![](images/2.png?raw=true)](images/2.png)<br>
-Be careful to use user macro as value, because special symbols like quotes can make your JSON invalid.<br>
+Be careful to use user macro as a value, because special symbols such as quotes can make your JSON invalid.<br>

-- `sw_customfield_<fieldname>`: add this to fill preconfigured SolarWinds custom field. `<fieldname>` is the name of the field and can contain whitespaces.<br>
+- `sw_customfield_<fieldname>`: add this to fill preconfigured SolarWinds custom field. `<fieldname>` is a name of a field and may contain whitespaces.<br>
 _Example:_<br>
 [![](images/3.png?raw=true)](images/3.png)<br>